British Army incremental infantry companies: Regular infantry

 As with previous reinforcement units, the new companies were fully integrated elements of their parent battalions, deploying on a number of occasions as part of Operation Herrick to Afghanistan.

+Special operations infantry

 In 2019, the government announced the formation of a new third battalion of the Royal Gurkha Rifles, intended for use as part of the Specialised Infantry Group, a formation intended to operate in the training and mentoring role with the armed forces of other nations.
 On 31 January 2020, the new battalion was officially formed with the formation of its first sub-unit, A (Coriano) Company, which was initially attached to 4th Battalion, The Rifles, pending the formation of the remainder of the battalion.
 However, in 2021 a new defence review reversed the decision to form a new battalion, with instead a number of individual companies to be formed intended to support and reinforce the army where needed.
 A second new company, F (Falklands) Company, was formed on 18 November 2021, attached to 2nd Battalion, The Princess of Wales's Royal Regiment.
+A third special operations company, A (Krithia) Company, was formed in September 2024, becoming the first Gurkha unit to be stationed in Northern Ireland.

+Airborne forces

+In 1946, the UK's airborne forces were reorganised, with a number of new units formed that were affiliated to other regiments of the infantry.
+The newly constituted 1st (Guards) Parachute Battalion was formed using men exclusively drawn from the Household Division.
+However, after just two years, the battalion was itself reduced in size to a single company, which assumed the title No. 1 (Guards) Independent Parachute Company.
+Retaining its ethos as a unit manned exclusively by soldiers from the Household Cavalry and Brigade of Guards, the company was quickly tasked as 16 Parachute Brigade's pathfinder unit, as well as being used as a reinforcement rifle company within 16 Brigade.
+In the 1960s, it also took on an armoured reconnaissance role equipped with the Ferret armoured car.
+The company was used extensively in a number of operational theatres, including the Suez Canal, Cyprus and West Germany, as well as being deployed to Northern Ireland during the first half of the 1970s, usually attached to a battalion of the Parachute Regiment.
+The company was eventually disbanded in 1975.
+Both the role and the history of No. 1 (Guards) Independent Parachute Company were perpetuated by the formation of separate platoons; in 1985, a new Pathfinder Platoon was established as part of the Parachute Regiment within 5 Airborne Brigade, while in the late 1990s a platoon within B Company of 3rd Battalion, Parachute Regiment was designated as 6 (Guards) Platoon, manned exclusively by men recruited from the Guards Division and Household Cavalry.